corda/corda-docs-portal/content/en/platform/corda/4.11/community/api-flows.md

 transaction fail to verify it, or the receiving flow (the finality handler) fails due to some other error, then all parties will not have the up-to-date view of the ledger.

 To recover from this scenario, the receiver’s finality handler is automatically sent to the `node-flow-hospital`.
-There, it is suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules - see [flow hospital runtime behavior]({{< relref "node-flow-hospital.md" >}}).
+There, it is suspended and retried from its last checkpoint upon node restart, or according to other conditional retry rules.
+For more information, see [flow hospital runtime behavior]({{< relref "node-flow-hospital.md#run-time-behaviour" >}}).
 This gives the node operator the opportunity to recover from the error.
 Until the issue is resolved, the node will continue to retry the flow on each startup.
 Upon successful completion by the receiver’s finality flow, the ledger will become fully consistent.

 {{< warning >}}
-It’s possible to forcibly terminate the erroring finality handler using the `killFlow` RPC.
+It is possible to forcibly terminate the error finality handler using the `killFlow` RPC.
 However, this risks an inconsistent view of the ledger.

 {{< /warning >}}

+#### Two Phase Finality

+The Two Phase Finality protocol was introduced to improve resilience and recoverability.

+With Two Phase Finality, `FinalityFlow` performs the following actions:

+* Records the transaction locally without a notary signature.
+* Broadcasts the unnotarized transaction to other participants (for recording).
+* Sends the transaction to the chosen notary, and obtains a signature if the transaction is valid.
+* Finalizes the transaction locally with the notary signature.
+* Broadcasts the notary signature to other participants for finalization.

+With Two Phase Finality, `ReceiveFinalityFlow` performs the following actions:

+* Receives and records the unnotarized transaction locally.
+* Awaits receipt of the notary signature.
+* Finalizes the transaction locally with the notary signature.

+Additional flow transaction recovery metadata is stored upon recording the unnotarized transaction, so that it can be recovered should anything go wrong after this point at either the flow initiator's or the receiver's side.

+For more information, see [Two Phase Finality]({{< relref "../enterprise/two-phase-finality.md" >}}).

 ### CollectSignaturesFlow/SignTransactionFlow